gbdk-2020/gbdk-2020/docs/pages/04_coding_guidelines.md

 @page docs_coding_guidelines Coding Guidelines

 # Learning C / C fundamentals
 Writing games and other programs with GBDK will be much easier with a basic understanding of the C language.
-In particular, understanding how to use C on "Embedded Platforms" (small computing systems, such as the Game Boy) can help you write better code (smaller, faster, less error prone) and avoid common pitfals.
+In particular, understanding how to use C on "Embedded Platforms" (small computing systems, such as the Game Boy) can help you write better code (smaller, faster, less error prone) and avoid common pitfalls.

 @anchor docs_c_tutorials